If you are planning a trip with the Japan Rail Pass, better be prepared! You will be riding Japanese trains quite often.

 Train tickets in Japan

-Before explaining the ticket-buying process, let us focus on the train ticket options you will have with the different companies and services:
+Before explaining the ticket-buying process, let us focus on the train ticket options you will have with the different companies and services (you can also read our article about Train tickets in Japan for more detailed information):

 The Japan Rail Pass